Global History Lab

 What unites us is our deep interest in narratives about and explanations of processes that transcend familiar national or local boundaries.

 In addition to our individual research projects, we have an active program of courses, workshops and conferences, including the Global History Workshop and events held in conjunction with our worldwide partnerships.
-For the academic year 2015-16, the Global History Workshop will be subsumed under a Sawyer Seminar on “Imperial Histories and Global Regimes”.

 Finally, we offer a sequence of courses for graduate and undergraduate students.
 In addition to a rich array of regional and thematic courses, each year we teach an undergraduate gateway “A History of the World since 1300.”
 It is currently offered as an open-access learning platform.
 This course is hosted by Coursera.
 View the course.